 The reason this matters is because I frequently see people mistake one for the other when it comes to diagnosing a problem or prescribing a solution.
 If you had a poor experience with a game then you need to ask yourself if the problem was the system or the content.
 Fun needs to come from somewhere, but there is a fine line you'll have to tread between the procedure providing the fun and the adventure providing it.

 For example, I've met plenty of people who don't think the D&D combat system is fun.
-And while I am not saying that this is an incorrect opinion to hold (there are many reasons you might be justified in feeling this way!), I am saying that every single one of these people, when asked to go into detail, actually described a problem of level design instead of game design.
+There are many reasons you might be justified in feeling this way, but I've found that very frequently when I ask those folks to go into detail, they almost always describe a problem of level design instead of game design.
 The D&D combat system can be extremely fun... if the DM has arranged a scenario which brings the fun out of it.
-If you just have the party fight a handful of mooks in a blank, flat, open area, then yes, it'll be boring.
+Are you really all that surprised that your combat hasn't been fun when you keep throwing your players against 5 regular goblins in a blank, flat room with no secondary goals or complications to the situation?
+Doesn't it feel a little silly to blame the rules when that ends up being a boring experience?
 Instead, you need to take advantage of the environment and use chokepoints and elevation and cover and then have secondary goals during the combat and 3rd parties to protect and constraints on what can be done and enemies with special abilities that change up the situation and so on.

 Ideally, good game design should be able to stand on its own (like controlling Mario).
 But that's an ideal, not reality.
 And to be honest, how long could you spend chasing down that rabbit in Super Mario 64 before you'd get bored?
 So in reality, you need good and interesting and fresh content and you need to keep providing more of it regularly.
 So the real advice to follow is this: the best rules in the world won't do shit for you if you don't have good content to use them with.